ash/raku-course/essentials/scalar-variables/exercises/identifiers/index.md

 ## Problem

-Make the nesessary corrections in the following program to make all variable names valid.
+Make the necessary corrections in the following program to make all variable names valid.

 ```raku
 my $ A G E = 30;